 The deadline is April 1.

 Do I have to be a registered radiographer to enter the program?

 Many applicants to the program anticipate completing their Radiologic Sciences program in May and beginning the MRI program in June.
-In this case, you may be accepted into the program with the provision that you provide proof of successful graduation from an Accredited Radiologic Technology/Sciences Program and that you successfully achieve certification by the ARRT in radiography prior to the end of the summer semester.
+In this case, you may be accepted into the program with the provision that you provide proof of successful graduation from an accredited radiologic technology/sciences program and that you successfully achieve ARRT certification in radiography prior to the end of the summer semester.

 All students must have completed the admission requirements prior to enrollment into the program.

 Am I required to complete observation hours before I am accepted into the program?

 Yes, the observation form will be a part of your interview scoring matrix.
 The observation is required so that you will have an understanding of the profession to ensure that it is a proper fit for you.